AI4Bharat/IndicTrans2/README.md

 </table>

 ## Updates
+- 🚨 Jan 18, 2025 - Long Context Models- RoPE-based variants of IndicTrans2 models capable of handling sequence lengths **upto 2048 tokens** are available [here](https://huggingface.co/collections/prajdabre/indictrans2-rope-6742ddac669a05db0804db35).
 - 🚨 Dec 20, 2024 - The latest releases of the high-quality human-annotated BPCC-Seed dataset would henceforth be made available on the [AI4Bharat Website](https://ai4bharat.iitm.ac.in/datasets/bpcc).
-- 🚨 Dec 30, 2023 - Migrated IndicTrans2 tokenizer for HF compatible IndicTrans2 models to [IndicTransTokenizer](https://github.com/VarunGumma/IndicTransTokenizer) and will be maintained separately there from now onwards.
+- 🚨 Dec 30, 2023 - Migrated IndicTrans2 tokenizer for HF compatible IndicTrans2 models to [IndicTransToolkit](https://github.com/VarunGumma/IndicTransToolkit) and will be maintained separately there from now onwards.
 Add LoRA fine-tuning scripts for our IndicTrans2 models in [huggingface_interface](https://github.com/AI4Bharat/IndicTrans2/tree/main/huggingface_interface).
 - 🚨 Dec 1, 2023 - Release of Indic-Indic model and corresponding distilled variants for each base model.
 Please refer to the [Download section](https://github.com/AI4Bharat/IndicTrans2#multilingual-translation-models) for the checkpoints.
 - 🚨 Sep 9, 2023 - Added HF compatible IndicTrans2 models.
 Please refer to the [README](https://github.com/AI4Bharat/IndicTrans2/tree/main/huggingface_interface) for detailed example usage.